Design Thinking: The Power of Customer-centric Approach to Problem Solving

 Most companies would think of the problem as one thing they need to do.
-For instance, businesses might come up with a statement like “We have to enhance the company’s market share among teenage boys by 20 10 percent.”
-But if one wants to approach this problem using a human-centric approach, they would state it as something like “Teenage boys need nutrient-dense food to grow taller, stay healthy and thrive.”
+For instance, businesses might come up with a statement like “We have to enhance the company’s market share among teenage boys by 20 to 10 percent.”
+But if one wants to approach this problem using a human-centric approach, one would state it as something like “Teenage boys need nutrient-dense food to grow taller, stay healthy, and thrive.”

 This step in the Design Thinking process is also where the problem-solving team starts to generate ideas about the uses, features, and other critical aspects that will aid them in solving the dilemma or assisting consumers to work out issues with minimal help or challenges.
 This is also the point where designers start preparing for the third step by constructing questions that can bolster the development of solutions.

 For instance, the designers might start asking questions like “How can the company encourage teenage boys to take the necessary steps to stay healthy while using our service or product?

 Step number three in the design process entails the solutions team is ready to generate all kinds of solutions.
 Using the empathy the team has developed for the client and a clear view of the problem, they can commence generating ideas to either build new solutions or come up with a different means of looking at the problem.
 At this point, designers are starting to push their creative boundaries to come up with solutions, even unorthodox ones.